Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 ```

 ### -Size
 The Virtual Machine Size.
-[Get-AzComputeResourceSku](https://docs.microsoft.com/en-us/powershell/module/az.compute/get-azcomputeresourcesku) can be used to find out available sizes for your subscription and region.
+[Get-AzComputeResourceSku](https://docs.microsoft.com/en-us/powershell/module/az.compute/get-azcomputeresourcesku) can be used to find out available sizes for your subscription and region.<br>
 The Default Value is: Standard_D2s_v3.

 ```yaml
 Type: System.String